 Baker Hughes is focused on building a differentiated energy technology company.
 With our integrated portfolio of energy solutions plus new technology and digital offerings, we believe we are uniquely positioned to help enable the energy transition.
-In 2022, we accelerated our strategy and began simplifying our structure to better position Baker Hughes.
-We re-segmented the Company into two business segments, Oilfield Services & Equipment (OFSE) and Industrial & Energy Technology (IET) as the first step to streamline our organization and drive our transformation.
-Baker Hughes was successful in 2022, with key commercial successes and solid margin improvements in OFSE.
+In 2023, we accelerated our strategy and began simplifying our structure to better position Baker Hughes, this included the realignment of IET into five product lines effective at the beginning of the fourth quarter.
+This work to streamline our organization and drive our transformation was a continuation of the initial steps taken in 2022, with the re-segmentation of the Company into two business segments, OFSE and IET.
+Baker Hughes was successful in 2023, with key commercial successes and solid margin improvements in OFSE.
 Commercially in IET, order performance in LNG and new energy hit new highs.
-In 2022, we had a record year for LNG equipment orders, and achieved significant growth in new energy orders compared to 2021.
+In 2023, we had a record year for LNG equipment orders, and achieved significant growth in new energy orders compared to 2022.